 Highly trained, licensed professionals who can make diagnoses and offer counseling

 Psychologists aren’t medical doctors, but they have years of specialized education behind them.
-“The term ‘clinical psychologist’ [means] that the person holds a PhD or PsyD, which is doctoral-level training,” explained Sheela Raja, a licensed clinical psychologist and author of Overcoming Trauma and PTSD.
+“The term ‘clinical psychologist’ [means] that the person holds a PhD or PsyD, which is doctoral-level training,” explains Sheela Raja, a licensed clinical psychologist and author of Overcoming Trauma and PTSD.

 In addition to earning doctorates, psychologists need to pass a national licensing exam and get licensed by the state, a process that involves thousands of hours of supervised clinical practice.
 The exact number of hours varies by state.
 In Michigan, for example, it’s 6,000 hours, whereas in California, it’s 3,000.

 Which services do psychologists provide?

 Many psychologists work in conjunction with other health professionals, including psychiatrists and primary care providers, to furnish treatment.
 But it’s not uncommon to see only a psychologist.
 You can see one alone for individual therapy, with your partner for couples therapy or as part of a group.
 Group therapy often focuses on short-term issues, such as grief counseling.

 Psychotherapists, therapists and counselors

 A diverse group of experts trained to provide non-drug therapy